modm-io/modm/examples/README.md

 ## TL;DR

+To compile any example:

 ```
+cd modm/examples/generic/blinky  # cd into the example
 lbuild build    # generate modm library (call only once)
 scons program   # compile and upload to your development board
 ```